sadedil/HorizontalPrivilegeEscalationDemo/README.md

 > **Q2**: Is this method foolproof?
 Can it be easily bypassed?

 It's not foolproof.
-This method can be easily bypassed, but our goal is to prevent developers from making simple mistakes, not to stop malicious intent.
+This method can be easily bypassed (for example, you can call `GetLoggedInUserId()` but you do not use its return value), but our goal is to prevent developers from making simple mistakes, not to stop malicious intent.

 > **Q3**: Why shouldn't I use `HasQueryFilter` provided by *Entity Framework Core*, which automatically adds `userId` criteria for each DB call?